CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 However, that is to say that not one type foundry is better than the other.
 Every one of them (even Adobe's own foundry) makes mistakes.
 Hence why I am also planning to improve on the glyph shapes if I find any design issues with JP glyphs.

+### Regarding less common characters

+While this repository ultimately aims to fully cover all Traditional Chinese character sets, due to the sheer amount of time required to polish the design of the font, less common characters (e.g. Big5 Level 2, HKSCS) are not expected to be of high quality as compared to the more common characters (e.g. Big5 Level 1, jf7000 base, etc.).

+In other words, while it is planned to improve and make consistent the glyph quality of SHS forks, less common characters are not subject to this in the near term, and will very likely retain the “ugly” CN-style design and proportions, with only minor modifications to traditional-style orthography, and may even display shape and stem width inconsistencies in the ExtraLight and Heavy masters due to quick transform edits.

+The low-quality glyphs will be indicated with a brown-coloured tag (🟤 for GitHub use), even if magenta is reserved for borrowed SHS forks (for which instead I will use this tag for glyphs good enough to be borrowed as-is).

 ## Future updates in Source Han Sans

 Regarding a potential major update to Source Han Sans in the future, it is possible that some JP forms as seen in v2 (e.g. 立, 豆, 子, 戶, 人, 夕, etc.) might be unified to the CN forms.
 If such a scenario happens, the sources will retain the v2 JP-style aesthetics rather than adopt the new unified forms.